-- NEVER use galvanized pipe in your chimney connection, it produces poisonous gases when subjected to extreme temperatures. - USE only lined masonry or manufactured Class "A" HT2100 All Fuel Chimney for your furnace. - · INSPECT chimney system periodically for structural integrity. - CLEAN the chimney system regularly to prevent creosote accumulation. - · NEVER leave the ash pan in your furnace during operation. - DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE.
+- NEVER use galvanized pipe in your chimney connection, it produces poisonous gases when subjected to extreme temperatures. - USE only lined masonry or manufactured Class "A" HT2100 All Fuel Chimney for your furnace. - · INSPECT chimney system periodically for structural integrity. - · CLEAN the chimney system regularly to prevent creosote accumulation. - DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE.